-A Continued Tradition: Kicking for Kids raises thousands for Florida children’s hospitals
+A tradition continues: Kicking for Kids raises thousands for Florida children’s hospitals

 Raymond James and the Tampa Bay Buccaneers have teamed up for more than 20 years to make a difference on and off the field.

-On March 9, 2020, kicker Matt Gay and mascot Captain Fear joined Raymond James representatives at One Buccaneer Place – the team’s training facility – to present a check totaling $40,500 to benefit children’s hospitals.
-Since the Raymond James Kicking for Kids program began in 2000, Raymond James has donated more than $400,000 to local children’s hospitals.
+Since the Raymond James Kicking for Kids program began in 2000, Raymond James has donated more than $450,000 to local children’s hospitals.